 Generation First!
 Program

 Generation First! participants are the “first generation” of students who will complete a four-year degree in their immediate families.
 Generation First! seeks to create a support system that honors the common connections and distinct experiences of being first-generation college students.
 Connecting first generation faculty and staff with first generation students, Gen First! provides opportunities to share experiences, develop mentoring and other relationships, and collaborate on programs and activities.
-Meetings are the second Thursday of the month at 4:00 pm in the Diversity & International Center.

 Study Abroad and May Term Fairs